-Research institutions such as Ecologic40 and IDDRI41 have already started to identify several best practices in national decision making processes to elaborate a national energy-climate policy.
-Further research need to be made and fed into the work of the "Technical Working Group on National Energy and Climate Plans".
-Member states should be encouraged to experiment new processes that, if useful, could be adopted by other member states.
+Research institutions such as Ecologic43 and IDDRI44 have already started to identify several best practices in national decision making processes to elaborate a national energy-climate policy.
+Further research need to be made and feed into the work of the "Technical Working Group on National Energy and Climate Plans".
+Member States should be encouraged to experiment new processes that, if useful, could be adopted by other Member States.
 Among already existing best practices, two could be mentioned: